raamcosta/compose-destinations/README.md

 <h1 align="center"> Compose Destinations </h1>

 A KSP library that processes annotations and generates code that uses Official Jetpack Compose Navigation under the hood.
-It hides from you the non-type-safe and boilerplate code you would otherwise have to write. </br>
+It hides the complex, non-type-safe and boilerplate code you would have to write otherwise. </br>
 No need to learn a whole new framework to navigate - most APIs are either the same as with the Jetpack Components or inspired by them.

 - Main features: